 - Secondary to destruction of islets of Langerhans and subsequent disturbances to insulin metabolism

 Pancreatic necrosis is prone to infection and should be suspected if there is a clinical deterioration in the patient associated with raised infection markers (or from positive blood culture or changes of low density within the pancreas on CT).
-Definitive diagnosis of infected pancreatic necrosis can be confirmed by a fine needle aspiration of the necrosis, yet it can associated with a risk of seeding infection therefore must be performed with care.
+Definitive diagnosis of infected pancreatic necrosis can be confirmed by a fine needle aspiration of the necrosis.

 Pseudocysts may be found incidentally on imaging or can present with symptoms of mass effect, such as biliary obstruction or gastric outlet obstruction.
 They are prone to haemorrhage or rupture, and can become infected.